Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 - ✗ Best with prompts

-Great for making letters, faces, roads, and tiny sculptures on tray tables.
+Great for making letters, faces, roads, bracelets, mazes, and tiny sculptures on tray tables.
+Wikki Stix are unusually good on airplanes because they are light, quiet, bendable, and not liquid.

 Mess-free colouring